aws-amplify/docs/docs/cli/storage/import.md

 ---
 title: Use an existing S3 bucket or DynamoDB table
 description: Configure the Amplify CLI to use existing S3 bucket or DynamoDB table resources as a storage resource for other Amplify categories.
-(API, function, and more)
+(API, Function, and more)
 ---

 Import an existing S3 bucket or DynamoDB tables into your Amplify project.
 Get started by running `amplify import storage` command to search for & import an S3 or DynamoDB resource from your account.